BedrockStreaming/Statsd/README.md

 [usage](doc/usage.md)

-See [StatsdBundle](https://github.com/M6Web/StatsdBundle) for an implementation on a symfony2 bundle.
+See [StatsdBundle](https://github.com/M6Web/StatsdBundle) for an implementation on a symfony bundle.